Back to news

 • The DWP should ensure that Local Housing Allowance is uprated each year to remain pegged to private rents, to ensure that low-income households can rent in the private sector.

-The costs paid by residents of different types of affordable housing are not always fair.
+The costs paid by residents of different types of affordable housing are not always equitable .
 In particular shared owners pay more in rent and maintenance than other subsidised homeownership products, and Affordable Rent tenants pay more than social renters for the same product.
 Reforms to the costs of social housing would bring fairness.
 Alongside this, there is a need for rent settlements to consider the costs incurred by housing providers, and to give them the security needed to invest.

 Want to share your news?